CERVICAL MYELOPATHY

 By combining these steps, healthcare providers can distinguish between myelopathy and radiculopathy and tailor treatment plans to the precise needs of their patients.

-How do Doctors Misdiagnose Cervical Myelopathy?
+How Do Doctors Misdiagnose Cervical Myelopathy?

 Cervical myelopathy, a condition affecting the spinal cord in the neck, often presents symptoms that overlap with other ailments.
 This overlap can lead to common misdiagnoses.